MicrosoftDocs/entra-docs/docs/includes/app-provisioning-sap.md

 1. On the **Object Types** page, fill in the boxes and select **Next**.
 Use the table that follows the image for guidance on the individual boxes.

     - **Anchor** : The values of this attribute should be unique for each object in the target system.
 The Microsoft Entra provisioning service will query the ECMA connector host by using this attribute after the initial cycle.
 This value is defined in the web services connector template.
     - **DN** : The Autogenerated option should be selected in most cases.
-If it isn't selected, ensure that the DN attribute is mapped to an attribute in Microsoft Entra ID that stores the DN in this format: CN = anchorValue, Object = objectType.
-For more information on anchors and the DN, see [About anchor attributes and distinguished names](/azure/active-directory/app-provisioning/on-premises-application-provisioning-architecture#about-anchor-attributes-and-distinguished-names).
+If it isn't selected, ensure that the DN attribute is mapped to an attribute in Microsoft Entra ID that stores the DN in this format: `CN = anchorValue, Object = objectType`.
+For more information on anchors and the DN, see [About anchor attributes and distinguished names](~/identity/app-provisioning/on-premises-application-provisioning-architecture#about-anchor-attributes-and-distinguished-names).

         | Property | Value |